-In December 2016, we wound up Shanghai Tarena, one of our VIEs.
 Pursuant to the Provisions on Administration of Foreign Invested Telecommunications Enterprises promulgated by the State Council on December 11, 2001, as amended on September 10, 2008 and February 6, 2016, the ultimate foreign equity ownership in a value-added telecommunications services provider may not exceed 50%.
-Moreover, for a foreign investor to acquire any equity interest in a value-added telecommunication business in China, it must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunication business overseas.
-Foreign investors that meet these requirements must obtain approvals from the Ministry of Industry and Information Technology, or MIIT and the Ministry of Commerce, or the MOFCOM, or their authorized local counterparts, which retain considerable discretion in granting approvals.
+Moreover, for a foreign investor to acquire any equity interest in a valueadded telecommunication business in China, it must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunication business overseas.
+Foreign investors that meet these requirements must obtain approvals from the Ministry of Industry and Information Technology, or MIIT, and the Ministry of Commerce, or the MOFCOM, or their authorized local counterparts, which retain considerable discretion in granting approvals.
 Pursuant to publicly available information, the PRC government has issued telecommunications business operating licenses to only a limited number of foreign-invested companies, all of which are Sino-foreign joint ventures engaging in the value-added telecommunication business.
-Although the Special Administrative Measures for Access of Foreign Investment (Negative List) (2020 Edition), or the Negative List, jointly issued by the NDRC and the MOFCOM on June 23, 2020 and effective from July 23, 2020, and Circular 196 promulgated by the MIIT in June 2015 allows a foreign investor to own up to 100% of the total equity interest in e-commerce business, domestic multi-party communication, storage and forwarding classes and call centers, we have not engaged in any such business.
-Due to the foreign ownership restriction on internet content and other value-added telecommunication services, we operate our TMOOC.cn and goto211.com websites through our VIE, Beijing Tarena, and such two websites have been included in the permitted operation scope under the ICP license held by Beijing Tarena.
+Although the Special Administrative Measures for Access of Foreign Investment (Negative List) (2021 Edition), or the Negative List, jointly issued by the NDRC and the MOFCOM on December 27, 2021, and effective from January 1, 2022, and Circular of the Ministry of Industry and Information Technology on Liberalizing the Restrictions on Foreign Shareholding Percentages in Online Data Processing and Transaction Processing Business (For-profit E-commerce Business), or the Circular 196, promulgated by the MIIT in June 2015, allow a foreign investor to own up to 100% of the total equity interest in e-commerce business, domestic multi-party communication, storage and forwarding classes and call centers, we have not engaged in any such business.
+Due to the foreign ownership restriction on internet content and other value-added telecommunication services, we operate our TMOOC.cn, 61it.cn, and goto211.com websites through the VIE, Beijing Tarena, and such three websites have been included in the permitted operation scope under the ICP license held by Beijing Tarena.
 Beijing Tarena is 70% owned by Mr. Shaoyun Han, our founder and chairman, and 30% owned by Mr. Jianguang Li, our independent director.
 Mr. Han and Mr. Li are both PRC citizens.
 We entered into a series of contractual arrangements with Beijing Tarena and its shareholders, which enable us to: